GeckoPaws/Phishing-Email-Model/README.md

 # Regarding Use Of Code
 Feel free to download and edit parts of this if you like.
 You can use it how you like as well.
 This is just a project I thought would be cool to make to gain some practical experience.

+# Objectives List
+- print words contributing to classification result
+- improve model's accuracy
+- create webpage for the program
+- deploy online using AWS
+- more objectives tba...